knarfamlap/low-resource-gec-uk/README.md

 # A Low-Resource Approach to the Grammatical Error Correction of Ukranian

-This repository contains the code for the paper ["A Low-Resource Approach to the Grammatical Error Correction of Ukrainian"](https://aclanthology.org/2023.unlp-1.14/) present at EACL 2023 at the UNLP Workshop.
+This repository contains the code for the paper ["A Low-Resource Approach to the Grammatical Error Correction of Ukrainian"](https://aclanthology.org/2023.unlp-1.14/) presented at EACL 2023 at the UNLP Workshop.

 Authors: Frank Palma Gomez, Alla Rozovskaya, Dan Roth